Anglo-Spanish War (1727–1729)

-The Anglo-Spanish War of 1727–1729 was a limited war that took place between Great Britain and Spain during the late 1720s, and consisted of a failed Spanish attempt to capture Gibraltar and an unsuccessful British blockade of Porto Bello.
+The Anglo-Spanish War of 1727–1729 was a limited war that took place between Great Britain and Spain during the late 1720s, and consisted of a failed Spanish attempt to capture Gibraltar and an unsuccessful British Blockade of Porto Bello with a high British death toll.
 It eventually ended with a return to the previous status quo ante bellum following the Treaty of Seville.

 Background

 During the War of the Spanish Succession, Spain lost Gibraltar to an Anglo-Dutch fleet and when the war finished in 1714, Spain was forced to accept the loss of Gibraltar in the Treaty of Utrecht, but it was a long-term goal of Spain to recover both Gibraltar and the island of Menorca from the British.

 After the Treaty of Vienna in 1725, Spain had the support of Austria and thought the time to be right to try to recapture Gibraltar.
 In reaction, Britain signed the Treaty of Hanover with France and Prussia.

 Some historians put the beginning of the war in 1726, the year in which the Anglo-Spanish relation was already very tense.
 A British fleet was sent to the Spanish West Indies to disturb Spanish shipping without actually starting a war.